Indovision: Further developments under MNC

 On 1 April 2008, a slimmed-down suite of channels was marketed separately by Indovision as Top TV, targeting middle to lower-middle markets and rural areas uncovered by terrestrial TV.
 Later, on 1 November 2008, another product, OkeVision, was launched, operated under a subsidiary named PT.
 Nusantara Vision.
 Both were discontinued at the end of 2017 in the rebranding to MNC Vision.

 On 16 May 2009, Indovision launched a satellite named Indostar-2/Cakrawarta-2/ProtoSar-2; it has 32 transponders, including 10 active transponders and 3 backups to strengthen the S-band frequency wave.
 It was later renamed to SES-7 in May 2010.
 It is positioned at 108.2° East longitude to avoid collisions.
 Later, Indovision has officially launched high-definintion (HD) channels which initially had two (National Geographic Channel HD and HBO HD), but currently there are 29 HD channels.

 Since 9 July 2012, PT MNC Sky Vision officially listed its initial shares on the Indonesia Stock Exchange, by releasing 20% of its shares at Rp 1,520/share.
 At that time, foreign investors also entered, namely from Saban Capital and Creador Capital, each around 17% and 13%.
 Its customers also continued to grow, reaching 2.15 million in 2013 and being the largest player in pay TV industry.

 Towards the end of 2013, Indovision announced that all MPEG-2 channels would be terminated in 2014 and encouraged customers to switch to MPEG-4 (HD) decoders, and change their old broadcast cards with newer ones.
 This is due to Indovision's MPEG-4 technology is unable to be accessed to MPEG-2 decoders anymore.

 In 2016, the shares of Global Mediacom on MNC Sky Vision were redirected to its subsidiary, PT Sky Vision Networks.
 On 12 December 2017, Indovision, Top TV and OkeVision were merged to form MNC Vision.
 Currently, MNC Vision is a part of MNC Vision Networks (MVN), alongside K-Vision (acquired from Kompas Gramedia in 2019) and Vision+.

 On 12 May 2023, Warner Bros.
 Discovery Asia-Pacific ended its contract with MNC Vision and removed its 14 channels from the platform, citing contract renewal problems.

+On 1 November 2025, MNC Vision has rebranded as Indovision, bringing back the brand after over eight years, signaling the end of MNC Vision.